mt32net/mt32CS/README.md

 You have to decide for a backend, that features an GraphQL API.
 But you can/must also change the code to make it compatible.

-Maybe I will release another piece of software related to the mt32.net project, that handles this problem.
+Maybe I will release another piece of software related to the mt32.net project, that handles this problem(already in development).

 ## Installation